Linutronix/detnetctl/README.md

 Options:
-  -o, --oneshot                    Oneshot setup, i.e. do not spawn D-Bus service -p, --protect <APP:CGROUP>       At startup, restrict the access to an app to the provided cgroup separated by a
+  -o, --oneshot                    Oneshot setup, i.e. do not spawn D-Bus service
-                                   colon (e.g. -p app0:/user.slice/). can be provided multiple times --no-queue-setup <PRIORITY>  Skip queue setup and use the given priority for all streams --no-dispatcher              Skip installing eBPFs - no interference protection!
+      --no-queue-setup <PRIORITY>  Skip queue setup and use the given priority for all streams --no-dispatcher              Skip installing eBPFs - no interference protection!
       --bpf-debug-output           Print eBPF debug output to kernel tracing